 - Creating Support

 - My Account

-Lomax’s ongoing involvement in civic affairs also includes service on the United Way of America's board of governors, and on the board of the Studio Museum in Harlem, and the National Black Arts Festival, of which he was founding chair.
-He is on the board of Teach for America, Emory University, The Carter Center, and a member of Sigma Pi Phi fraternity.
-Former U.S. President George W. Bush appointed him to the President’s Board of Advisors on Historically Black Colleges and Universities, and (then) Speaker of the House J. Dennis Hastert appointed Dr. Lomax to the National Museum of African American History and Culture Plan for Action Presidential Commission.
+Lomax’s ongoing involvement in civic affairs also includes service on the United Way of America's board of governors, on the board of the Studio Museum in Harlem, and on the National Black Arts Festival, of which he was the founding chair.
+He is on the Teach for America, Emory University, and The Carter Center board and a Sigma Pi Phi fraternity member.
+Former U.S. President George W. Bush appointed him to the President’s Board of Advisors on Historically Black Colleges and Universities and (then) Speaker of the House J. Dennis Hastert appointed Dr. Lomax to the National Museum of African American History and Culture Plan for Action Presidential Commission.

 Lomax and his wife, Cheryl Ferguson Lomax, have two daughters, Michele and Rachel.
 His oldest daughter, from a previous marriage to playwright and author Pearl Cleage, Deignan Cleage Lomax, graduated from Dillard University in 2000.
 Lomax and his family live in Atlanta, Georgia.
 He is also a member of Alpha Phi Alpha fraternity.